5th January - CONCERT FOR POOR.

 13th January - CRUELTY TO A HORSE.

-Thomas Easton was charged by PC Cooke with cruelly ill-treating a pony on the 5th at Skelton.
+Thomas Easton, a groom, was charged by PC Cooke with cruelly ill-treating a pony on the 5th at Skelton.
 He met defendant riding on a pony and

 One of the animals became restive, when defendant got off, loosed the girth and struck the pony, which fell.